Always with Us? What Jesus Really Said about the Poor

 Getting the Word Out

-In the coming year, connected with the Kairos Center’s participation in helping to build a New Poor People’s Campaign, we will be visiting communities across the country to share and engage the ideas in the book.
+In the coming year, connected with the Kairos Center’s participation in helping to build the Poor People’s Campaign: A National Call for Moral Revival, we will be visiting communities across the country to share and engage the ideas in the book.
 Please consider helping us in this effort.
 Here are some suggestions:

 - Reach out to the Kairos Center to discuss the possibility of Rev. Dr. Theoharis and others visiting your community for speaking engagements, Bible studies, sermons, etc.